evolbioinfo/booster-web/webapp/templates/help.md

 ## <a name="suppmat"></a>Supplementary materials
-All data and workflows described in the article are available on [Github](https://github.com/evolbioinfo/booster-workflows) as [Nextflow](https://www.nextflow.io/) workflows.
+Workflows described in the article are available on [Github](https://github.com/evolbioinfo/booster-workflows) as [Nextflow](https://www.nextflow.io/) workflows, and data are located on the [release](https://github.com/evolbioinfo/booster-workflows/releases/latest) page.